MicrosoftDocs/win32/desktop-src/VSS/what-s-new-in-vss-in-windows-server-2003.md

 ---
-Description: 'The following list indicates additions and changes to the Volume Shadow Copy Service interface in Windows Server 2003:' ms.assetid: '354e9f2f-5a5e-4502-9007-4f1b41acdea3'
+Description: The following list indicates additions and changes to the Volume Shadow Copy Service interface in Windows Server 2003 ms.assetid: 354e9f2f-5a5e-4502-9007-4f1b41acdea3
-title: 'What''s New in VSS in Windows Server 2003'
+title: Whats New in VSS in Windows Server 2003 ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in VSS in Windows Server 2003